tymyrddin/blue/source/docs/diy/index.rst

 Bulletproofing servers
 ================================================

-Running your own container, web, and mail servers is empowering—until it becomes a liability.
+Running your own container, web, and mail servers is empowering, until it becomes a liability.
 Small setups are prime targets precisely because they often lack enterprise-grade defences.
 But with the right approach, you can build a "poor man’s enterprise stack" that’s both functional and resilient.